V-G-spec/DLProject-MLP/Experiments/Charles/Readme.md

 transformers       4.35.2

 May have to change the load() function in ./site-package/torch/serialization.py to have MAP_LOCATION match yur device.
 I had to change it to 'cpu'.
 Shouldn't be a problem if using gpu.

+Don't forget to change the working directory in the hyper_search.py file